provizto/zoniqfi/README.md

 # ⚡ ZoniqFi Hub — Premium Solana White-Label dApp Infrastructure

-ZoniqFi Hub is a premium, turnkey, ready-to-deploy DeFi dApp infrastructure engineered specifically for the Solana blockchain.
-Built using React, Vite, and fully integrated with the **Jupiter Price API v2** and **Jito MEV-Protection Engine**, this repository delivers instant utility modules for project owners and community tokens to skyrocket holder retention, accelerate trading volume, and establish a real ecosystem within 24 hours.
+Welcome to the official technical specification and deployment portal for the **ZoniqFi Hub**.
+This premium, turnkey dApp infrastructure is engineered specifically for the Solana blockchain.
+Built using React, Vite, and fully integrated with the **Jupiter Price API v2** and **Jito MEV-Protection Engine**, this repository provides a high-performing utility suite for project owners and token creators looking to supercharge holder retention, accelerate trading volume, and establish a real ecosystem within 24 hours.

+As the core developer of this protocol, I offer flexible, enterprise-grade software licenses tailored to your tokenomics and community scale.

 ---

 ## 🚀 Key Features & Modular Architecture (Devnet Verified)

 The application utilizes an intelligent, built-in **Package Detection Engine** driven by URL parameters (`?pkg=...`).
-This allows you to sell features individually or offer the comprehensive full suite (*Ultimate DeFi Suite*) seamlessly via environment variables.
+This allows you to pick, choose, and unlock specific modular layers according to your operational budget and community roadmap:

 ### 1. AMM DEX Swap (Anti-MEV Secure)
 * **Live Price Feeds:** Automatically syncs real-time market rates every 30 seconds by leveraging Solana's premier liquidity aggregator (Jupiter API v2).